 What does a balanced diet, which improves performance, look like?
 The flowing will describe types of foods to eat, macronutrient daily percentages for athletes, and a “6-hole nutrition plan” developed by sports nutritionist Matt Jones featured in Golf Digest.

 a.
-Eat the highly nutritious, and nutrient dense foods, that are available to you while limiting sugar, processed foods, and junk foods.
-Although this will take away for your daily caloric intake, but will increase the nutrient value ingested by the body.
-Seven examples of nutrient dense foods are: wild-caught Alaskan Salmon, broths, kale, raw garlic, sprouts, organic pastured egg yolks and liver.
+Eat the highly nutritious and nutrient-dense foods that are available to you while limiting sugar, processed foods, and junk foods.
+Although this will take away from your daily caloric intake, but will increase the nutrient value ingested by the body.
+Seven examples of nutrient-dense foods are wild-caught Alaskan salmon, broths, kale, raw garlic, sprouts, organic pastured egg yolks, and liver.

 2) Managing your Glycemic Intake:

 a.
 Glycogen is a form of glucose that serves as a form of energy storage in humans.

 b.
 Minimizing grains, breads, starches, and sugar will quickly lower blood sugar levels which will help prevent a “sugar crash”.

 c.
 Eating foods that are relatively low in the glycemic index (the amount the food will raise and the duration of the rise, an athlete’s blood sugar) will help fight excessive body fat, fatigue, and blood sugar imbalances.

 3) Consume superfoods and supplements:

 a.
 Superfoods contain high levels of vitamins and minerals that are essential for the body.
 They help prevent our bodies from cell damage and help prevent disease.

 b.
 Some examples of superfoods are Acai, goji berries, cocoa, and chia seeds.